khenidak/WebSocketsServer/readme.md

 ## Of Interest: Sequential Multi Q Task Scheduler ##
 In order to allow ordered messages on the down stream.
 The web socket server sets on top of a custom task scheduler.
 The task scheduler allows the following:

-1. Execute Tasks in order per q.
+1. Execute Tasks in order per queue.
-2. One scheduler can manage multiple number of queues.
+2. One scheduler can manage N number of queues.
 3. Put task at the end of the queue or at the Beginning of the queue (low priority vs high priority).
-4. Because it is built using the .NET TPL you can use standard await constructs.
+4. Because it is built using the .NET TPL you can use standard await/When/ContinueWith constructs.